ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 ## Contributing

 I don't think that this project is good for contributing, but if you have any idea, proposal or issues, please open an issue or create a pull request.

-It shouldn't be much of an issue to understand most of the code, but if you have any problems, please open an issue or create a pull request.

 Code quality probably is not the best.
 It's a small project written in a few hours in my free time.
 It utilizes a .NET 6 [new console app template](https://aka.ms/new-console-template), so Program.cs file looks like some scripting language.